inventree/inventree-website/_posts/2024-09-23-ui-roadmap.md

 Plugins that render into the UI will need to be updated to work with PUI.
 This could affect you if your plugins use the mixins `PanelMixin`, `SettingsContentMixin`, `NavigationMixin` or `UrlsMixin`.
 Rendering into PUI is best done with `UserInterfaceMixin` (available in 0.17.0) - which is actively expanded to support rendering more tightly integrated than `PanelMixin` and CUI.
 For example [#8137](https://github.com/inventree/InvenTree/pull/8137) supports rendering custom template editors in PUI.

+We will issue guidance regarding the transition of plugins into the new mechanisms before 1.0 goes to production.

 ## How can you help?

 - Use the new UI - if you are on the 0.16.x release train your instance should already be serving it